Salt versus potassium blood pressure debate

 That's what the Blue Zone people do; grow and prepare much of their own food.
 There are many plusses.

-• Out of doors we are exposed to more sunlight; vitamin D will no longer be a problem.
+• Out of doors we are exposed to more sunlight; a vitamin D deficiency will no longer be a problem.

-• Digging in the garden, preparing compost heaps and using the wheelbarrow is good exercise.
+• Digging in the garden, preparing compost heaps and using the wheelbarrow are all good exercise.
 We can cancel our gym contracts.

 • A quiet walk in the garden perhaps simply to admire your handiwork and nature at work is very relaxing; it's akin to what is being called forest bathing.